22 Aug The Inner Critic

 We all have the same critic.
 They’re a part of who we are and known by many different names: Some call it the Judge, others their inner Voice, Censor and so on.

 Whatever you call it, it’s not likely to go away soon.

-As humans, we are so used to hearing it, we forget it’s there and the impact it has.
+As humans, and especially survivors, we are so used to hearing it, we forget it’s there and the impact it has.